rishiigupta04/rishiigupta04/README.md

  🔭 I’m currently in my final year of **BSc IT**

- 🌱 Currently learning **NextJS and Backend Development**
+ 🌱 In the process of learning **NextJS and Backend Development**

-💬 Tech - AI - Coding Enthusiast.
-Experience in ReactJS and Full Stack Web Development.
+💬 Experience in ReactJS and Full Stack Web Development.
+Tech - AI - Coding Enthusiast.

 ⚡ Fun fact **There are more possible iterations of a game of chess than there are atoms in the Milky Way galaxy**